Anjok07/ultimatevocalremovergui/README.md

 - **Optional**
     - Additional models and application patches can be downloaded via the "Settings" menu within the application.

-- **Please Note:** See the latest release page for more recent updates [here](https://github.com/Anjok07/ultimatevocalremovergui/releases/tag/v5.4.0)
+- **Please Note:** Please install UVR to the main c:/ drive if you use the Windows installer.
+Installing UVR to a secondary drive will cause application instability.

 ### Other Platforms